yoonsikp/family.md/eye.md

 - Slit lamp w/ fluorescein

 ## Acute Ocular Emergencies
-## Acute Angle Closure Glaucoma
+### Acute Angle Closure Glaucoma
 Due to obstruction of drainage of the aqueous humor.
 Symptoms include eye pain and progressive vision loss, nausea, headache.
 On exam, signs include a fixed dilated pupil, eye edema (patient may see haloes or haziness).
 IOP will be raised above >50 mm Hg.
 Treatment includes Diamox (500 mg PO or IV), Timolol (0.5% eyedrop, one drop on affected eye), Mannitol (20% IV, 1-2g/kg over 60 minutes), or pilocarpine (eyedrops).
 Attempt target IOP < 40 mm Hg, measured frequently.

-## Corneal ulcer
+### Corneal Ulcer
-swelling, discharge, blurred vision pain even with topical lidocaine serious infection of the cornea urgent optho consult

-## globe rupture
-tetanus
-antibiotics
-patch
-optho referral

-## glaucoma
-## ?shingles/herpes
+A serious infection of the cornea that may be caused by ocular trauma.
+Causes eye irritation, local swelling and discharge, blurred vision.
+Can be painful even with application of topical lidocaine.
+On exam, a dull grayish sport may be seen, and if severe a hypopyon (pus collection).
+Requires urgent optho referral.

+### Globe Rupture
+Traumatic rupture of the eye.
+Use normal saline to wash away any foreign bodies if appropriate.
+Requires eye patch, do not attempt to remove protruding objects.
+Requires a tetanus shot, antibiotic eydrops can be given prophylactically.
+CT scan can be considered to localize the foreign body and any surrounding tissue damage.
+Consider anti-emetics to help prevent increases in IOP.
+Urgent optho referral.

+### Shingles/Herpes Infection
-check dendrites on exam, linear branching patterns
-treat: oral + eyedrop antivirals
+Usually dermatomal or affecting only half the face.
+Confirmed with dendrites on fluorescein exam, i.e. linear branching patterns.
+Treat with oral + eyedrop antivirals.

-## orbital cellulitis
-- severe pain and proptosis/CN 346 involvment

-## retinal detachment?
+### Orbital Cellulitis
+Infection of the orbits, more common in children.
+Can spread and is life threatening (as opposed to periorbital cellulitis).
+Symptoms include severe pain and proptosis/CN 346 involvement.
+Can be diagnosed with CT scan.
+If suspecting orbital cellulitis, draw blood cultures and start IV antibiotics.

+### Retinal Detachment
+Sudden vision loss, flashes, curtain, and floaters.
+Urgent optho referral for surgery.

+## Other Ocular Conditions
+### Open Angle Glaucoma
+Typically painless, chronic, and not a medical emergency

 ## Stye / Chalazion
-Blockage of sebaceous gland, usually caused by staph
+Blockage of sebaceous gland, usually caused by staph aureus.
+Treat with warm compresses and erythromycin ointment (BID).

-## bacterial conjunctivitis
+## Bacterial Conjunctivitis
-erythryomicin or Vigamox Ophthalmic
+Seen commonly in one eye with crusting/discharge.
+Usually minimal vision changes.
+Treat with erythryomicin ointment or Vigamox Ophthalmic drops.

-## conjunctivitis vs keratitis
+## Conjunctivitis vs Keratitis
+risk factor is contact lenses
 keratitis only affects the cornea and causes pain, not a truge emergency keratitis photophbia + small pupil iritis --> referred pain from opposite eye